A Vanderbilt expert sheds light on the myths surrounding the flu shot, and explains why there’s really no excuse not to get yours this year.

 Myth: Only children and the elderly need flu shots.

 Reality: “The recommendations couldn’t be simpler: If you’re older than 6 months of age, you should be vaccinated,” Schaffner said.
-“But let’s put some emphasis on older people; people with any underlying chronic illness like lung disease, diabetes, heart disease; and if you’re pregnant.
-That protects you and protects your baby until they can get vaccinated at 6 months old.”
+“But let’s put some emphasis on older people; people with any underlying chronic illness like lung disease, diabetes, heart disease, and if you’re pregnant.
+Vaccinating during pregnancy protects both the mom and the newborn baby until they can get vaccinated at 6 months old.”

 This year, flu shots are more important than ever, and getting them has never been easier.
 Talk to your child’s pediatrician about the flu vaccine, and if you need one for yourself, find locations here.